rembold-data-engineering-master/HW_ProjectStart/README.md

 # HW8: Project Start

-There are no SQL problem associated with this homework.
-Instead, the PDF guides you through the process of getting a web/API scraper encompassed within a Docker image, along with a database, deployed to a remote service.
+There are no SQL problems associated with this homework.
+Instead, the PDF guides you through the process of getting a web/API scraper encompassed within a Docker image, along with a database, and deployed to a remote service.

-I have already provided for you an initial Dockerfile as well as an R script.
-If you need to include anything else to let your Docker image build, it should also be included here.
+The template files here will not need much added to them, as they are largely just to check that your progress and work was successful.
+Don't forget to upload screenshots where requested!